Donald Trump's taxes: US president paid $750 federal income tax the year he won the election

 Trump still has assets to sell.
 But doing so could take its own toll, both financial and to Trump’s desire to always be seen as a winner.
 The Trump family said last year that it was considering selling the Washington hotel but not because it was losing money.

 In Trump’s telling, any difficulty in his finances has been caused by the sacrifices made for his current job.
 “They say, ‘Trump is getting rich off our nation,’” he said at a rally in Minneapolis last October.
 “I lose billions being president, and I don’t care.
-It’s nice to be rich, I guess, but I lose billions.”
+It’s nice to be rich, I guess, but I lose billions.”- New York Times